Compensation and Labor Laws

 Compensation for time spent in an internship depends upon the employer and/or the project.
 Some government and non-profit organizations offer unpaid internships, while most for-profit internships are paid.
 Typical wages range from $10 to $15 per hour, with the exception of engineering internship opportunities which average $17 to $22 per hour.

-Unpaid internships with for-profit companies are subject to state and federal labor laws which are meant to distinguish an intern from a volunteer or an employee and to emphasize the necessary educational aspects of an internship.
+Unpaid internships with for-profit companies are subject to the Fair Labor Standards Act which is meant to distinguish an intern from a volunteer or an employee and to emphasize the necessary educational aspects of an internship.

 - The internship is highly educational and will primarily benefit the Intern